 - Blake 11 Seminar: Weekly seminar for six months teaching assessment, evaluation and treatment of psychiatric inpatients on a short-stay unit

-- CBT seminar: Weekly seminar teaching empirically validated treatment of psychiatric disorders
+- CBT Seminar (Child CBT seminar for child elective track interns): Weekly seminar teaching empirically validated treatment of psychiatric disorders

 Additional seminars are offered within each elective area.